rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

+In the last section, you already made the Navigation component aware of the authenticated user to display different options depending on it.
 The crucial part comes now.
 Firebase offers a neat helper function which can be initialized in the `componentDidMount()` lifecycle method of the App component.
-It can be used as a listener.
+It can be used as a listener for the authenticated user which is our implict session state.

 {{< highlight javascript "hl_lines=4 15 16 17 18 19 20 21" >}}
 ...